wtripp180901/dawn-hpc/docs/secret-rotation.md

 It is often a good idea and good security practice to rotate passwords and secrets, as it reduces the chances of them existing long enough for them to be exploited or end up in the wrong hands; often many secrets will have an expiration date precisely for this reason.

-Therefore, in the case of the user simply updating secrets for the purpose of cluster maintenance it is simply enough to replace the current Kubeseal encrypted secret with an updated, manually encrypted, Kubeseal secret via a GitHub pull request and merge.
+Therefore, in the case of the user simply updating secrets for the purpose of cluster maintenance it is simply enough to replace the current Kubeseal encrypted secret with an updated, manually encrypted, `kubeseal` secret via a GitHub pull request and merge.
 Then delete the old application credential from Horizon.

 <a id="security-threat-link"></a>
 ###	**Security Threat**